Happo docs

 Use delays only as a last resort.
 They slow down your test suite and rarely get to the bottom of the issue.

 Happo will make its best to wait for your stories to render, but at times you might need a little more control in the form of delays.
-There are two ways to set delays: one global and one per story.
-Here's an example of setting a global delay:
+Use the happo.delay parameter to set an individual delay for a story:

 export default {